fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with theme Enfold.
 * Added: Compatibility with plugin ELEX EasyPost Shipping.
 * Added: Compatibility with plugin WooCommerce Bambora Gateway.
-* Added: Compatibility with plugin FFL Checkout by TTG for WooCommerce.
 * Fixed: Compatibility with plugin Advanced Coupons for WooCommerce Free.
 Fix issue on checkout page when checkout form was added as a block.
 * Fixed: Force styles of `fc-loading` class to override styles from theme.